 In my opinion, if companies can quantify productivity increases, they should also need be aware of losses related to poor organizational health.

-In this case, instead of cutting jobs, the client just needed to reduce multitasking.
+In this case, instead of cutting jobs and leaving many families out of work, the client just needed to reduced multitasking.

 If you are curious about knowing more, more information is also included in my book about Enterprise Agility (Leading Exponential Change).